 Our Pupil Parliament at Watton at Stone school is a forum through which all the children within the school are given a voice.
 Pupil Parliament promotes pupil leadership opportunities and develops valuable communication and organisational skills.

-All children, from Y1 to Y6, are involved in mixed year group meetings that take place at least each half term.
+All children, from Reception to Y6, are involved in mixed year group meetings that take place every half term.
 At the meetings the children are able to discuss topics, issues and initiatives that affect them and their learning environments.

-The children organise their own meetings, decide on the agenda and share new ideas.
-The meetings are lead by Y6 children, who are developing their leadership skills.
+The Year 6 children organise the meetings supported by Mrs Goodman, decide on the agenda and share new ideas.
+The meetings are also led by Y6 children, who are developing their leadership skills.

 Pupil Parliament benefits the entire school, pupils and teachers because it provides opportunities for pupils to communicate their opinions as well as influence the decisions that are made on their behalf.